ravthiru/dictionary-store/README.md

-While solving a word puzzle, i generate words with all combinations of the alphabets(a-z) and filter the words, if the word is a dictionary word.
+While solving a word puzzle, i generate words with all combinations of the alphabets(a-z) and filter them if it is a dictionary word.
 So i want a data-structure to store english dictionary words and then perform a look-up to check if it is a dictionary word.
 There are diffirent options to store Strings for look-up like using Hashmap, Trie.